 - 340 g (12 oz) semi-sweet chocolate chips

-- Quart of your favorite ice cream
+- 1 recipe homemade vanilla ice cream, or your favorite ice cream

 - Preheat oven to 350°F. Line large baking sheets with parchment paper or silicone baking mats.
 Set aside.